-Strategy 1.04G(2): Commercial development as mapped by the Future Land Use Map is intended to create functional nodes that conveniently serve the supporting population without compromising the integrity of residential areas.
-The Future Land Use Map shall guide the appropriate locations of parcel-specific commercial uses with respect to node function.
+Strategy 1.04G(2): Commercial development as mapped by the Future Land Use Map is intended to create and identify functional nodes that conveniently serve the supporting population without compromising the integrity of residential areas.
 Commercial nodes: a. are located at the intersections of roads having collector status or greater; b. recognize concentrations of existing commercial development; c. are generally less than 100 acres in size within the Adjusted Urbanized Area of the County; d. are generally less than 60 acres in size outside of or on the fringe of the Adjusted Urbanized Area of the County; e. may be located in Centers or Corridors pursuant to the related strategies.
-Strategy 1.04G(3): When reviewing requests to designate new commercial areas or zonings apart from nodes depicted on the Future Land Use Map, the County will be guided by the commercial node strategies provided herein, the need to provide for a range of commercial uses, and the amount of commercial property available to meet the needs of future businesses and residents.
+Strategy 1.04G(3): When reviewing requests to designate new commercial areas or zonings apart from nodes depicted on the Future Land Use Map, the County will be guided by the commercial node strategies provided herein and the need to provide for a range of commercial uses.
 Strategy 1.04G(4): Development in commercial nodes shall provide for extension of the County's frontage road network on arterial roadways in accordance with adopted land development regulations.
 Proposed commercial development may only extend outward from a commercial node where there is a frontage road or cross-access connected to the proposed development in order to encourage compact commercial development and maintain the function of adjacent roadways, especially arterials and collectors.
 Commercial development shall provide for multi-modal interconnection between commercial activities and adjacent residential areas.
 Strategy 1.04G(5): Commercial development in nodes may be required to utilize unified plans in accordance with adopted land development regulations for services and amenities including, but not limited to, drainage, landscaping, access management, multi-modal site circulation, and signage.